djalbat/juxtapose/README.md

     npm run build-debug
     npm run watch-debug

-As well as building the Juxtapose library itself, this will build a simple example, specifically the first example given in the documentation.
+As well as building the Juxtapose library itself, this will build a simple example, specifically the first example given in the online documentation.
 Be careful when copying example code from the documentation and attempting to build it.
 You must replace the `require('juxtapose')` directive with `require('./juxtapose')` since the npm module is not available within the project itself.

  The `example.js` file to use can be found in the `es6` directory.
 To view the compiled example, open the `index.html` file in the `example/` directory.